 - Adaptational Nice Guy: Eiko in the anime is more sensible and less ditzy.
-She seemed to genuinely want to help Tsukasa with a "broken sake bottle" incident when she asked Makoto for money, and once she learns the truth about him, she posts his misdeeds on the Phansite, making a him a target for the Phantom Thieves.
+She seemed to genuinely want to help Tsukasa with a "broken sake bottle" incident when she asked Makoto for money(and doesn't get as angry with Makoto when Makoto refuses) and once she learns the truth about him, she posts his misdeeds on the Phansite, making a him a target for the Phantom Thieves.

 - Book Dumb: Her grades are bad enough that Makoto struggles to find a polite way to describe them.
 Unfortunately for her, she's street dumb as well, leading to her problems with Tsukasa.

-- Dramatically Missing the Point: In the rank 7-8 event, Makoto, after hearing Eiko ask her for money, calmly informs her about how suspicious Tsukasa is, and the fact that he'd been texting Makoto soon after meeting her.
+- Dramatically Missing the Point: In the rank 7-8 event, Makoto hears Eiko ask her for money, then calmly informs her about how suspicious Tsukasa is, and the fact that he'd been texting Makoto soon after meeting her.
 Eiko then jumps to the conclusion that Makoto's trying to steal Tsukasa away.

 - Green-Eyed Monster: She admits in a fit of anger that she's jealous of Makoto's grades.